Equivalence of classical and quantum completeness for real principal type operators on the circle: Abstract

 \section{Abstract}

-In this article, we prove that the completeness of the Hamilton flow and essential self-dajointness are equivalent for real principal type operators on the circle.
+In this article, we prove that the completeness of the Hamilton flow and essential self-adjointness are equivalent for real principal type operators on the circle.
 Moreover, we study spectral properties of these operators.
+The proof is based on the construction of eigenfunctions with non-real eigenvalues which is well-known in scattering theory.
+Moreover, the relationship between scattering theory and the essential self-adjointness is explained.